 Caring for Older Siblings – Tuesday, April 30, 2013

-Join us as Child Life Specialist Julie May from Dell Children’s Medical Center shares resources and answers your questions about caring for older siblings during and after a child’s NICU or subsequent hospital stay.
-Join us on Facebook as we share stories, resources, and much more.
-If you have questions concerning this topic and will not be able to join us for the web chat, you can email your questions to Amy Carr, amy [at] handtohold [dot] org or post them to our FB Wall.
+Hand to Hold held a Facebook Chat from 10:30 to 11:30 am CT on Hand to Hold’s Facebook wall where Child Life Specialist Julie May from Dell Children’s Medical Center shared resources and answered parent questions about caring for older siblings during and after a child’s NICU or subsequent hospital stay.
+Families joined us on Facebook as we shared stories, resources, and much more.
+See the archived chat with resources!

 About Julie May: Julie May is a Child Life Specialist at Dell Children’s Medical Center in Austin, Texas.
 She was previously a Child Life Specialist for Our Children’s House, which is part of the Baylor Health Care System in the DFW area.
 Julie is a busy mother of three and a graduate of the University of Texas at Austin.